"El futuro de la salud es cooperativo"

 The Chilean seminar pointed to cooperativism as a powerful tool for health system reform.

-In the current process of reforming Chile’s health system, one of the most pressing challenges is to find financing models which promote solidarity and improve access to medical care for all citizens..
+In the current process of reforming Chile’s health system, one of the most pressing challenges is to find financing models which promote solidarity and improve access to medical care for all citizens.

 With the aim of spreading and promoting this valuable alternative, the health cooperative Sermecoop organised a seminar on 18 July in Santiago de Chile entitled “The future of health is cooperative”.
-The event brought together experts, sector leaders and government representatives with a common interest in promoting health models based on solidarity.

 One of the highlighted moments of the seminar was the participation of the Fundación Espriu, sharing the successful experience of Assistència Sanitaria and Asisa, two cooperative-based organisations with a long history of success in the Spanish health system.
 The event also featured the participation of other internationally renowned health cooperatives, such as Unimed, from Brazil, and Sanatorio Americano, from Uruguay, sharing their experiences and successes in the promotion of health through cooperativism.